AbirDoesFrontend/abirkhanfrontenddev/README.md

 Skills: VUE JS / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on React Ja
+- 🔭 I’m currently working on React Js
 - 🌱 I’m currently learning Firebase and Django
 - 👯 I’m looking to collaborate on with any Company
 - 💬 Ask me about Anything